nathanmaster/cowriesetup/README.md

 - AWS CLI or other cloud provider CLI configured (if applicable)
 - SSH key pair for accessing the instance

+## File Overview

+- **main.tf**: The main Terraform configuration file.
+It defines the infrastructure resources (such as the VM instance), networking, and provisioning steps.
+- **user_data.sh**: A shell script provided to the VM as "user data" during creation.
+It automates the installation of dependencies, cloning the Cowrie setup repository, and initial configuration.
+- **cowrie-setup.sh**: The script (cloned from the repo) that installs and configures Cowrie.
+- **README.md**: This documentation file.

+## How the Setup Works

+1. **Terraform** uses `main.tf` to provision a new VM instance.
+2. The VM is configured to run `user_data.sh` on first boot.
+3. `user_data.sh`:
+   - Updates the system and installs dependencies.
+   - Clones the Cowrie setup repository into `/home/ubuntu/cowriesetup`.
+   - Makes the setup script executable and prepares the Elastic Agent.
+   - Sets up SSH password authentication for easy access.
+4. After the instance is running, you can SSH in and manually run the setup scripts to verify everything is working.

 ## Steps

 ### 1. Initialize Terraform